781flyingdutchman/background_downloader/README.md

 ### Canceling, pausing and resuming tasks

 To enable pausing, set the `allowPause` field of the `Task` to `true`.
-This may also cause the task to `pause` uncommanded.
+This may also cause the task to `pause` un-commanded.
 For example, the OS may choose to pause the task if someone walks out of WiFi coverage.

 To cancel, pause or resume a task, call:
 * `cancelTaskWithId` to cancel the tasks with that taskId